 Ethanol Infrastructure Grants

 The Kentucky Corn Growers' Association (KyCGA) offers grants of $5,000 per pump to retailers installing new E85 dispensers in Kentucky.
 For more information, see the KyCGA E85 Fuel Dispenser Incentive Program website.

-Low Emission Vehicle Electricity Rate Incentive - Louisville Gas & Electric
+Alternative Fuel Vehicle Electricity Rate Incentive - Louisville Gas & Electric (LG&E)

 Laws and Regulations